 Millennials are digitally savvy and provide positive reviews when they receive superior service: Millennials view brands with a superior chatbots experience as advanced and prefer to associate with these brands.
-Millennials are also happy to generously spread the word when a business impresses them with their service.
-For example, Ms Brown will not shy away from telling her friends, “My insurance company is really cool.”
+They are also happy to generously spread the word when a business impresses them with their service.
+For example, Ms. Brown will not shy away from telling her friends, “My insurance company is really cool.”

 Chatbots are here to stay.
 Do you have a strategy?